donbowen/Patent-Text-Variables/README.md

 This code is designed to make it easy to update annually and easy to add additional variable definitions, and we will push changes to the key "parsing" and "update_bags" functions if Google updates their HTML.

+## PNUM-GVKEY link

+- This file is based on the PNUM-PERMCO linkages developed in <a href="https://github.com/KPSS2017/Technological-Innovation-Resource-Allocation-and-Growth-Extended-Data">Kogan et al. (2017)</a> and are linked to GVKEYs using the <a href="https://wrds-www.wharton.upenn.edu">CRSP-Compustat link table on WRDS</a>.
+You can find the code that created this file in the code folder.
+- The GVKEY links in this file will differ slightly from the those in our published paper.